-1. Head out for long, long walks with both dogs.
+2. Head out for a long, long walk with both dogs.

 I’m sure this won’t surprise any of you.
-I plan to take Remy and Raven on a long walk together almost immediately as their introduction to each other.
+I took my dog Remy and potential new dog Raven on a long walk together almost immediately as their introduction to each other.
 (One of the reasons to adopt an adult dog – you can go for long walks right away!)

-A long walk will help Raven get to know her surroundings and help her get familiar with us.
+A long walk helped Raven get to know her surroundings and get familiar with us.
 And visa versa.

-I’m not going to allow any nose-to-nose sniffing right away.
-Instead, we’re going to head out for a “pack walk.”
-My husband Josh handling one dog and myself handling the other.
-We’ll start out with some space between and keep moving.
-If all goes well, we’ll allow the dogs to sniff each other after a few minutes.
+Ideally, one adult or older child handles one dog and someone else walks the second dog.
+Start out with some space between the dogs and keep moving forward.
+If all goes well, allow the dogs to sniff each other after a few minutes.

 A walk helps a dog decompress from the stress of travel or shelter life and will burn some energy!